Codex CLI provider

 Use a GPT-5.5 API gateway with Codex CLI custom providers.

 Codex CLI can use a custom provider when the gateway exposes a compatible Responses route, model ID, base URL, and API key environment variable.
-Zora provides those pieces for GPT-5.5 and other coding routes.
+Zora provides those pieces through the Zora GPT/Codex model IDs returned by GET /v1/models.

 Recommended Codex config